An abdominal fecalith after laparoscopic appendectomy in a 6-year old girl

 Conclusion.
 The presented clinical case demonstrates the need to perform a thorough revision and sanation of the abdominal cavity during appendectomy, so as not to leave any fecalith in it.
 Laparoscopic appendectomy may have an increased risk factor for developing such complications.

-A. Zeynalzade
+A. T. Zeynalzade

 Pirogov Russian National Research Medical University